Social anthropology: 1920s–1940

 A. R. Radcliffe-Brown also published a seminal work in 1922.
 He had carried out his initial fieldwork in the Andaman Islands in the old style of historical reconstruction.
-However, after reading the work of French sociologists Émile Durkheim and Marcel Mauss, Radcliffe-Brown published an account of his research (entitled simply The Andaman Islanders) that paid close attention to the meaning and purpose of rituals and myths.
-Over time, he developed an approach known as structural functionalism, which focused on how institutions in societies worked to balance out or create an equilibrium in the social system to keep it functioning harmoniously.
-His structuralist approach contrasted with Malinowski's functionalism, and was quite different from the later French structuralism, which examined the conceptual structures in language and symbolism.
+However, after reading the work of French sociologists Émile Durkheim and Marcel Mauss, Radcliffe-Brown published an account of his research (entitled The Andaman Islanders) that paid close attention to the meaning and purpose of rituals and myths.
+Over time, he developed an approach known as structural functionalism, which focused on how institutions in societies worked to balance or create an equilibrium in the social system, keeping it functioning harmoniously.
+His structuralist approach contrasted with Malinowski's functionalism.
+It was quite different from the later French structuralism, which examined the conceptual structures in language and symbolism.

-Malinowski and Radcliffe-Brown's influence stemmed from the fact that they, like Boas, actively trained students and aggressively built up institutions that furthered their programmatic ambitions.
+Malinowski and Radcliffe-Brown's influence stemmed from their, like Boas's, active training of students and aggressive development of institutions that furthered their programmatic ambitions.
 This was particularly the case with Radcliffe-Brown, who spread his agenda for "Social Anthropology" by teaching at universities across the British Empire and Commonwealth.
-From the late 1930s until the postwar period appeared a string of monographs and edited volumes that cemented the paradigm of British Social Anthropology (BSA).
-Famous ethnographies include The Nuer, by Edward Evan Evans-Pritchard, and The Dynamics of Clanship Among the Tallensi, by Meyer Fortes; well-known edited volumes include African Systems of Kinship and Marriage and African Political Systems.
+From the late 1930s until the postwar period, a string of monographs and edited volumes appeared that cemented the paradigm of British Social Anthropology (BSA).
+Famous ethnographies include The Nuer by Edward Evan Evans-Pritchard and The Dynamics of Clanship Among the Tallensi by Meyer Fortes; well-known edited volumes include African Systems of Kinship and Marriage and African Political Systems.